huyisme-005/LaMusique/README.md

     *   (Planned) Record audio directly using a microphone.
     *   (Planned) AI-powered audio generation.
     *   Perform an experimental AI-powered scan for potential lyrical or obvious thematic overlaps with existing works based on the audio (and any globally available lyrics, if applicable).
 (Note: This is a preliminary check with limitations).
-*   **Integrated AI Copilot Hints**: Contextual tips and instructions for various features are available via "Info" icons and tooltips directly within each relevant component/section on the creation page.
 *   **Music Video Asset Management (Optional)**:
     *   Optionally upload image and video files if you intend to use assets for a music video.
 These are managed on the main creation page.
     *   (Planned) AI-powered music video generation using uploaded assets.